slidenerd/ec2-mean-test/EC2.md

  3. Enter password
  4. Enter card details (No don't worry, they won't charge you, you are covered by the 1 year FREE tier plan that applies to the services we use in this tutorial)
  5. Questions about the Free Tier are answered by Amazon [HERE](https://aws.amazon.com/free/free-tier-faqs/) Report Broken Link
+ 6. I have not included any screenshots till the end of this process and there is nothing really new here.
+Let's move on.

 ## Switch to another file